ldx/bep2prom/README.md

     $ bazel build --bes_backend=grpc://localhost:8799 //...

 will send build events to `bep2prom`.
 Prometheus metrics will be exposed by `bep2prom` on `:2112` by default.

+To scrape metrics from `bep2prom`, make sure your Prometheus scrape configuration includes the Prometheus endpoint of `bep2prom`.